A person holding their lower abdomen with both hands, indicating discomfort

 • Nitrofurantoin (Macrobid).
 While alcohol doesn’t interact with Macrobid directly, it can intensify some of the side effects, such as headaches or nausea (which alcohol also causes).

 • Ciprofloxacin (Cipro).
 Both alcohol and Cipro can cause gastrointestinal side effects (such as nausea and vomiting), dizziness, and headaches.
 Mixing the two could make them more intense.
-Plus, Cipro is processed by the liver, so adding alcohol to the mix could cause unnecessary strain.
+Plus, it’s processed by the liver, so adding alcohol to the mix could cause unnecessary strain.

-Finally, antibiotics tend to be dehydrating, and, as we already know, so is alcohol.
+Finally, antibiotics tend to be dehydrating, and as we already know, alcohol is too.
 The last thing we want when we’re already dealing with a UTI is to dry things up even more!

 Those UTIs Might Be a Kidney Infection